 It is estimated that 15-20% of the population has dyslexia or another language-based learning disability.

 Dyslexia is the most common cause of reading, writing, and spelling difficulties.
 Early intervention with specialized instruction is key to a student’s continued academic growth and success.
-Randolph believes that access to dyslexia support is a critical resource for students.
+We believe that access to dyslexia support is a critical resource for students.
 Our school offers an accredited Orton-Gillingham approach that is an unparalleled resource for students and families in our region.